Pharaoh Hound

 Best For

-The Pharaoh Hound is best for homes where their playful, athletic and affectionate-on-their-terms attitude is appreciated.
-They thrive best as the sole pet of an experienced pet parent—this breed can view cats or other smaller furry critters as prey.
-Friendships with other dogs are hard-earned, too (but well worth it).
-The Pharaoh Hound is friendly and great with kids but may be a little cautious with strangers.
-When they're not out sporting their noble and powerful frame, they're happy to lounge gracefully on a comfy surface close to you.
+Energetic and clever, Pharaoh Hound dogs are best for homes where their playful, athletic and affectionate attitude is appreciated.
+They thrive best as the sole pet of an experienced pet parent.
+When they're not out sporting their noble and powerful frame, they're happy to lounge around with you.

 Pharaoh Hound Traits